Aedrus/cicero-online-writer/readme.md

 ## The Backend
 I chose to begin this project by getting the backend server up and running.
 The reasoning behind this is that I believe it is better to have the backend set up early to give us room to test data manipulation with the frontend later on.

-We begin by setting up our project, importing packages, and creating our node/express app within the server.js file.
+We start by setting up our project, importing packages, and creating our node/express app within the server.js file.
 This will get us up and running so we can test our routing handlers with HTTP requests using postman.

 ## Developer Checklist
 ### Backend